Last Updated on October 15, 2021 by Celeste

 3 The wine

 Greece may not be considered a major destination in wine tourism, but it sure has plenty of options to offer any wine lover willing to step off the beaten track.
-The wine harvest takes place in September and October thus but autumn is a fantastic time to tour some of Greece’s vineyards.
-Head over to the Nemea region for a glimpse into the age-old wine-making traditions and let your kids run around the beautiful vineyards.
-We tried a wine tour and wrote about our experience.
+The wine harvest takes place in September and October, thus, but autumn is a fantastic time to tour some of Greece’s vineyards.
+Head over to the Nemea region for a glimpse into the age-old winemaking traditions and let your kids run around the beautiful vineyards.
+We tried a wine tour in Nemea and combined it with a visit to the Ancient Nemea archaeological site.
+You can find out more about our experience here.

 4 The truffles, mushrooms and chestnuts